Skip to main content

 Samsa (Самса)

-Samsa are baked savory pastries, with tandir oven being the signature cooking method.
-Dough is filled with minced lamb or beef, onions, fat, and spices.
-Shaped into triangles, slapped onto tandir walls, and baked until golden.
-Ubiquitous street food.
-Similar to samosa but baked and larger.
-Uzbek influence is evident.
-Pumpkin samsa offers a vegetarian variation.
+Samsa are savory baked pastries, and the tandir oven is what gives them their character.
+The dough is filled with minced lamb or beef, onion, fat, and spices, folded into triangles, slapped onto the hot tandir walls, and baked until golden.
+They're everywhere as street food.
+Think of them as a baked, larger cousin of the samosa, with a clear Uzbek streak.
+Pumpkin samsa is the vegetarian option.

 Kuurdak (Куурдак)